meganmatthews44/Block-Roll/README.md

 - Used functions to start game play, draw the blocks, detect ball collision with walls, paddle and blocks, and alert customer of game won or lost
 - Used event listeners to start game play, move paddle left and right, and exit game won/lost modal and refresh game
 - Used DOM manipulation to show adjusted score each time a block is hit and when game has ended
+- Created game instruction modal and won/lost modal using Bootstrap
 - Used CSS to style game

+## Unsolved Problems

+- Ball seems to go the same direction no matter what part of the paddle it hits.
+Would love to add logic that adjusts the angle of the ball depending on where on the paddle it hits.
+- Speed up the ball as the number of existing blocks gets lower, making the game more challenging for the player.
+- Create a mobile friendly version.

 ## Resources